rasheed9609/ecommerce-sales-performance-analysis/README.md

 # ecommerce-sales-performance-analysis
 ## Project Overview
-This Project analyzes e-commerce sales data to identify revenue trends, regional performance, cancellation patterns, and overall business growth insights.
-The objective is to transform raw transactional data into meaningful business intelligence using Excel for data cleaning, SQL for analytical queries, and power Bi for interactive dashboard visualization.
+This project evaluates e-commerce sales performance by analyzing revenue, order volume, cancellation trends, product category contribution, and logistics efficiency.
+The goal is to identify operational inefficiencies and provide actionable insights to improve revenue stability and profitability.

 ---

 ## Business Problem
 The business wants to:

-- Understand revenue distribution  across state and cities.
+- Monitor overall revenue and order performance.
-- Identify top-performing and underperforming region.
+- Identify high cancellation rate and reduce revenue loss.
+- Detect delivered orders with zero revenue
-- Analyze cancellation trends.
+- Analyze monthly revenue fluctuation
-- Improve sales strategy using data-driven insighhts.

 - ---